jacklotusho/MVSCommand/README.md

 - edit build.sh if required to point to your C compiler and assembler, then run the script to build the program.
 - run build.sh: build.sh
 - The assemble, compile and link should be 'clean' and will produce a file called 'mvscmd' and an authorized version called 'mvscmdauth'
--  NOTE: You do not need to create mvscmdauth - but it is required for running authorized programds like ADRDSU and IKJEFT01

 ## API Reference